Data-Driven Predictive Control Towards Multi-Agent Motion Planning With Non-Parametric Closed-Loop Behavior Learning: Non-Parametric Closed-Loop Behavior Learning for Multi-Agent Motion Planning

-where $u_{p}$ and $y_{p}$ denote the most recent input signal and output signal, respectively, $u$ and $y$ represent the optimal control input sequence and the corresponding output sequence, respectively.
-Then there exists a decision variable $g\in\mathbb{R}^{ T_\textup{num}-T_{p}-T_{f}+1}$ such that~\eqref{eq:con_data} holds, under the condition that no measurement noise exists in the input/output measurement data. \end{theorem}
+where $u_{p,i}$ and $y_{p,i}$ denote the most recent input signal and output signal of the $i$-th agent, respectively, $u_i$ represents the optimal control input sequence and $y_i$ is the corresponding output sequence.
+Then there exists a decision variable $g_i\in\mathbb{R}^{ T_\textup{num}-T_{p}-T_{f}+1}$ such that~\eqref{eq:con_data} holds, under the condition that no measurement noise exists in the input/output closed-loop measurement data. \end{theorem}

 {\textbf{Proof of Theorem~\ref{thm:new}.}} First, the following lemma is introduced to complete the proof. \begin{lemma}~\cite{berberich2020trajectory} Suppose $\big(u^d,y^d\big) = \{u_k^d,y_k^d\}_{1}^{T}$ is a trajectory of an LTI system $G_o$, where $u^d$ is persistently exciting of order $L+n$.
 Then, $(\bar u, \bar y) = \{\bar u_k, \bar y_k\}_{1}^{L}$ is a trajectory of $G_o$ if and only if there exists $\alpha\in \mathbb{R}^{T-L+1}$ such that